Université de Saint-Boniface: Notable alumni

-Among entertainment personalities, a notable alumnus is Rosemary Barton, a CBC News correspondent and singer Daniel Lavoie.
+Among entertainment personalities, notable alumni include political journalist Rosemary Barton and singer Daniel Lavoie.

 University press

 The Presses universitaires de Saint-Boniface (PUSB) university press was established in 1990.
 It publishes the research findings of Université de Saint-Boniface faculty and the work of the Centre d’études Franco-canadiennes de l’Ouest (CEFCO) and the Cahiers franco-canadiens de l’Ouest.

 To date, PUSB has published works on educational integration, translation, grammar, cultural production, inter-linguistic and socio-cultural relations, and francophone education in a minority setting.

 The literary works of Gabrielle Roy and Roger Léveillé have also been published at PUSB.